-Knowing when your car's oxygen sensor or O2 sensor (sometimes referred to as 02 sensor) has failed can save hundreds of dollars in diagnostic fees and wasted parts.
-The oxygen sensors are a vital part of the engine management system.
+Knowing when your vehicle's oxygen sensor or O2 sensor (sometimes referred to as 02 sensor) has failed can save hundreds of dollars in diagnostic fees and wasted parts.
+Oxygen sensors are a vital part of the engine management system.
 They are used to perform two critical functions—plus, they just so happen to be easy to replace.
 Rather than waste your time and money, use the information below to diagnose the issue yourself.